RicMuz/GuitarProgram/UsersDocumentation.md

 ##### Playing the loaded loop

 After loading the loop the Play loop button and Reset loop button will be available.
 Play loop starts playing the loop.
 While playing, all other controls are diabled and the Play loop button will become the Stop loop button.
 After stopping it the user has two options.
 Continue (the Play loop button again) or resetting the loop to the beginning (the Reset loop button) and then play from the beginning (the Play button).
+If user want to see specific chord from the loop, than double-click on desired line and program will autofill this line to the combo boxes from select mode of the program.
+This is enabled just when the loop is stopped.